microsoft/healthcareai-workshop/README.md

 6. **Follow the Connection Instructions**
    - If prompted, follow the instructions to open VS Code on your local machine and connect to the remote compute instance.
+   - The vscode server will need a few moments to initialize the first time you connect from vscode.

 Once connected, you can access the files and run the notebooks directly from the compute instance using VS Code.

+> Note:  You can also run the demo locally, you will still need an AzureML workspace for data, and training resources.
+Follow instructions [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?view=azureml-api-2).

 ## Setup Remote Environment